 Napoli –> Sorrento –> Napoli, with plenty of condiments, was the delicious holiday sandwich (ahem – panino) I devoured last week, almost literally.
 Armed with my elementary Italian, vaguely Italian looks, very Italian surname, and backpack crammed almost to bursting with the bare minimum of supplies (here’s glaring at you, insane EasyJet cabin luggage policy), I managed to fit quite a lot into six days without rushing around too much or being murdered by the mafia (more on the latter, below).

 Day 1: London –> Napoli via EasyJet.
 I landed late, and poor Napoli’s reputation is so bad I’d booked a place near the train station so I wouldn’t have to find my way around in the middle of the night in the event of a delay.
 Despite that, I assumed the stories were worse than the reality, and they were: the city center felt perfectly safe.
 A bit worn, a bit grimy, a leering fellah here or there, but absolutely nothing that made me feel I needed to be wary of anything but petty theft, as I would in any crowded city.
-Re: the mafia, what a ridiculous thing for a tourist to worry about.
+Re: the mafia, why do people still say this?
+What a ridiculous thing for a tourist to worry about.
 The city is the historical stronghold of the notorious Camorra crime syndicate, yes, but if you think you’re going to have mafia troubles on your vacation you probably need to rethink your planned activities…

 Anyway all I did that first night was discover the beauty of Italian grocery stores (so many things I like to eat– sun-dried tomatoes, fresh bread, very fresh produce, cheese– all at bargain prices) and get my bearings.